-Dr Manjit Kaur Ludher is a linguistics specialist, educator and previously entrepreneur with 37 years’ experience in the communications domain.
+Dr Manjit Kaur Ludher is a linguistics specialist, educator and consultant with 37 years’ experience in the communications domain.
 Her passion and focus are in intercultural and workplace communication - across organisational, gender and ethnicity areas - and community development.

-Following her early stint as a journalist, Manjit has been developing human potential by building up knowledge and skills for life at university in her tenure as a lecturer and later as founder of her consultancy Manna Mahn at the workplace.
+Manjit has been developing human potential by building up knowledge and skills for life at university in her tenure as a lecturer and later as founder of her consultancy Manna Mahn at the workplace.
 She has also been writing curricula and programmes for educational institutions and corporations as well as has created, written and edited a range of materials for strategic communications.
-These include book publications and edits, research and academic articles, and reports.
+These include book publications, reports, academic and general articles..

-Manjit has also contributed to community development from working at grassroots level to policy input for more than 26 years for women, youth and minority groups.
+Manjit has also contributed to community development from working at grassroots level to policy input for more than 30 years for women, youth and minority groups.
+As a community leader, she has submitted proposals and action plans to various government agencies and provided feedback to their conceptual frameworks for development.
 As part of NCWO and its affiliates, Manjit has worked with the Ministry of Women, Family and Community Development and the Home Ministry in combating trafficking in women and children.
-She is part of the Malaysia CSO Coalition Against Modern Slavery (JHAMS).
+She is part of the Malaysia CSO Network Joining Hands Against Modern Slavery (JHAMS).